 Chris Stevens, based in Denver, manages distribution in the Midwest.
 A CSW and CSS, Chris started out in the restaurant industry in management and purchasing, where he developed his love for wine and spirits.
 Don discovered him managing a large wine territory for Young’s Market and brought him on in 2008.

-Ansley Coale has taught a graduate seminar on Tacitus’ Histories and Roman Numismatics at UC Berkeley, apprenticed with a dhow-builder on Lamu, walked from Lahoul to Cham, renovated Victorian buildings in San Francisco, co-founded the Germain-Robin distillery, performed Argentine tango before paying audiences, founded the marketing company Craft Distillers, walked four times from Oaxaca to Juquila, and, he hopes, helped a few human beings.
+Ansley Coale taught a graduate seminar on Tacitus’ Histories and Roman Numismatics at U C Berkeley, served as apprentice to a dhow-builder on Lamu, walked from Lahoul to Cham, renovated Victorian buildings in San Francisco, co-founded the Germain-Robin distillery, performed Argentine tango before paying audiences, founded the marketing company Craft Distillers, walked five times from Oaxaca to Juquila, and – he hopes – helped a few humans along the way.